 2. Resources

-An Authority should be able to accommodate changes in workload and should have an appropriate infrastructure to support the search and examination process and comply with the QMS requirements and these Search and Examination Guidelines.
+Each Authority should be able to accommodate changes in workload and should have an appropriate infrastructure to support the search and examination process and comply with the QMS requirements and these Guidelines.
+To those ends, the Authority should have:

-21.11 Each Authority should have sufficient human esources:
+– Sufficient Human Resources:

-A quantity of staff sufficient to deal with the inflow of work and which maintains the technical qualifications to search and examine in the required technical fields and the language facilities to understand at least those languages in which the minimum documentation referred to in Rule 34 is written or is translated;
+a quantity of staff sufficient to deal with the inflow of work and which maintains the technical qualifications to search and examine in the required technical fields and the language facilities to understand at least those languages in which the minimum documentation referred to in Rule 34 is written or is translated;

-Appropriately trained/skilled administrative staff at a level to support the technically qualified staff and facilitate the search and examination process, and for the documentation of records;
+appropriately trained/skilled administrative staff at a level to support the technically qualified staff and facilitate the search and examination process, and for the documentation of records;

-21.12 Each Authority should have sufficient material resources:
+–Sufficient Material Resources:

-Appropriate equipment and facilities, such as IT hardware and software, to support the search and examination process;
+appropriate equipment and facilities, such as IT hardware and software, to support the search and examination process;

-Possession of, or access to, at least the minimum documentation referred to in Rule 34, properly arranged for search and examination purposes, on paper, in microform or stored on electronic media;
+possession of, or access to, at least the minimum documentation referred to in Rule 34, properly arranged for search and examination purposes, on paper, in microform or stored on electronic media;

-Comprehensive and up-to-date instructions to help staff understand and adhere to the quality criteria and standards and follow work procedures accurately and consistently;
+comprehensive and up-to-date instructions to help staff understand and adhere to the quality criteria and standards and follow work procedures accurately and consistently;

-21.13 Each Authority should have sufficient training resources:
+–Sufficient Training Resources:

-An effective training and development program for all staff involved in the search and examination process to ensure they acquire and maintain the necessary experience and skills and are fully aware of the importance of complying with the quality criteria and standards; and
+an effective training and development program for all staff involved in the search and examination process to ensure they acquire and maintain the necessary experience and skills and are fully aware of the importance of complying with the quality criteria and standards; and

-21.14 Each Authority should have oversight over its resources:
+–Oversight Over its Resources:

-system for continuously monitoring and identifying the resources required to deal with demand and comply with the quality standards for search and examination.
+a system for continuously monitoring and identifying the resources required to deal with demand and comply with the quality standards for search and examination.

-3. Management of administrative workload
+3. Management of Administrative Workload

-The Authority should have in place the following minimum practices and procedures for handling search and examination requests and performing related functions such as data-entry and classification:
+Each Authority should have in place the following minimum practices and procedures for handling search and examination requests and performing related functions such as data-entry and classification:

-Effective control mechanisms regarding timely issue of search and examination reports to a quality standard as set by the respective Authority; andAppropriate control mechanisms regarding fluctuations in demand and backlog management.
+effective control mechanisms regarding timely issue of search and examination reports to a quality standard as set by the Authority; and

+appropriate control mechanisms regarding fluctuations in demand and backlog management.

-4. Quality assurance
+4. Quality Assurance

-An Authority should have procedures regarding timely issue of search and examination reports of a quality standard in accordance with these Search and Examination Guidelines.
+Each Authority should have procedures regarding timely issue of search and examination reports of a quality standard in accordance with these Guidelines.
 Such procedures should include:

-An effective internal quality assurance system for self-assessment, involving verification and validation and monitoring of searches and examination work for compliance with these Search and Examination Guidelines and channeling feedback to staff;
+an effective internal quality assurance system for self-assessment, involving verification and validation and monitoring of searches and examination work for compliance with these Search and Examination Guidelines and channeling feedback to staff;

-An effective system of measurement and collection of data and reporting, and commitment to using it to ensure the continuous improvement of the established processes,
+an effective system of measurement and collection of data and reporting, and commitment to using it to ensure the continuous improvement of the established processes: and

-A system for verifying the effectiveness of actions taken to address deficiencies and to prevent issues from recurring.
+a system for verifying the effectiveness of actions taken to address deficiencies and to prevent issues from recurring.

-Such procedures may also include the use of checklists, either to verify the quality standard of search and examination reports in accordance with these Guidelines before those reports are issued and/or to monitor that quality standard as part of a post-issue review process
+Such procedures may also include the use of checklists, either to verify the quality standard of search and examination reports in accordance with these Guidelines before those reports are issued and/or to monitor that quality standard as part of a post-issue review process.

 5. Communication

-21.17 Inter-Authority communication
+Inter-Authority Communication

 To help identify and disseminate best practice among Authorities and foster continual improvement, each Authority should provide for effective communication with other Authorities to allow for prompt feedback from them so that potential systemic issues can be evaluated and addressed.

-The Authority should nominate and make known to other Authorities the name of a quality contact person.
+Each Authority should nominate and make known to other Authorities the name of a quality contact person.

-21.18 Communication and guidance to users
+Communication and guidance to users:

-The Authority should have in place a system for monitoring and using customer feedback including at least the following elements:
+Each Authority should have in place a system for monitoring and using customer feedback including at least the following elements: